Computing Minimal Presentations and Bigraded Betti Numbers of 2-Parameter Persistent Homology: Preliminaries

 \subsection{Gr\" obner bases}

 We now define Gr\"obner bases of (homogeneous) submodules of free multi-parameter persistence modules.
-Since we work in the multigraded setting, we can give a simpler definition than is possible in the more general setting, because there is no need to introduce monomial orderings; it suffices to consider ordered bases of free modules.
+Since we work in the multigraded setting, we can give a simpler definition than is otherwise possible, because there is no need to introduce monomial orderings; it suffices to consider ordered bases of free modules.

 First, for nonzero $v\in \K^{\nr}$, we define the \emph{pivot} of $v$ to be $\max\, \{i \mid v_i\ne 0\}$.
 If $v=0$, we define the pivot of $v$ to be $\nll$.